vdonoladev/aprendendo-programacao/Digital Innovation One/Projetos ágeis com SCRUM/Fundamentos de um projeto Ágil/papeis-e-responsabilidade-product-owner.md

 **2) Qual o papel do PO dentro do Time?**

-a) Ajuda o Time da entender a demanda e tira as dúvidas ao longo da Sprint
+a) Ajuda o Time a entender a demanda e tira as dúvidas ao longo da Sprint

 b) Coordena as pessoas do Time e acompanha suas atividades